 Canvassers are out and about across Hertsmere to ensure residents don’t lose their voice on the decisions that affect them.

-People who have moved recently are particularly encouraged to look out for the voter registration messages and check the details.
-Research by the Electoral Commission, published in 2019, indicates that recent home movers are far less likely to be registered than those who have lived at the same address for a long time.
-Across Great Britain, 92% of people who have been at their property for more than sixteen years will be registered, compared to 36% of people who have lived at an address for less than one year.
+Recent home movers in particular are urged to check their details.
+Electoral Commission research has found that recent home movers are less likely to be registered than those who have lived at the same address for a long time.
+In Great Britain, 92% of those who have lived in their home for 16 years will be registered, compared with 36% of people who have lived at an address for less than a year.

 Melanie Davidson, Head of Support and Improvement at the Electoral Commission, said: “It’s really important that everyone who is eligible to vote is able to do so.
 We urge people to check for updates from their local council on this year’s canvass.
 The council may contact residents by post or email.

 “If you are not registered to vote, make sure you provide the necessary information to your local council when asked and register to vote online at www.gov.uk/register-to-vote.”

 Information on registering to vote is available on the Electoral Commission website.

 Residents with questions about their registration status can contact the electoral services team at Hertsmere Borough Council on firstname.lastname@example.org or call 020 8207 7481.